Type as Image

-When contacting me, use my tufts email and copy my personal email for best results:
+Email: When contacting me, use both my Tufts email and my Gmail

 Graphic Arts Area Instagram